StuyoP/Fanatec-Wheel-Barebone-Emulator/README.md

 # Custom Fanatec Wheel Plug to JST-XH 2.54pitch Cable
-Custom plug by Alexbox364 can be found here: [Fanatec Pin Holder](https://www.thingiverse.com/thing:6271297) Podium plug remixed by me: [QR Pin Connector Fanatec](https://diy-sim.com/sim-projects/wheels/item/qr-pin-connector-fanatec)
+Custom plug by Alexbox364 can be found here: [Fanatec Pin Holder](https://www.thingiverse.com/thing:6271297)

+Podium plug remixed by me: [QR Pin Connector Fanatec](https://diy-sim.com/sim-projects/wheels/item/qr-pin-connector-fanatec)

-I miself remixed it to be easier to print and use the new QR2 design - will upload soon.
+I miself remixed it to be easier to print and use the new QR2 design.

 Here is a simple diagram how to connect the plug Pins to the JST 8pin cable:
 ![FWheelEmu_Plug](diagrams/FWheelEmu_Plug.jpg?raw=true)